 Therein lies the disputed point.
 A small but very vocal minority of dentists and other people believe that the levels of mercury released from amalgam fillings is high, and in some cases that it's dangerous or even lethal.

 I am personally acquainted with two people who suffered for years from chronic fatigue, and both reported immediate relief when they had their amalgam fillings removed from their teeth and replaced with ceramic fillings.
-It should be noted that the true causes of Chronic Fatigue Syndrome are well understood and have nothing to do with heavy metal poisoning.
+It should be noted that Chronic Fatigue Syndrome, so far as we know, has no proven connection to heavy metal poisoning.
 Hal Huggins, DDS is a controversial author who has written a number of books warning about the dangers of mercury from amalgam fillings.
 Read the reviews of his books on Amazon, and you'll see that he has a huge following of believers singing Halleluias to him.
 Clearly, the belief that amalgam fillings cause toxic mercury poisoning is widespread and popular.
 Correspondingly, the belief that removal of amalgam fillings causes an immediate reversal of all symptoms is equally widespread.